Arijit15091999/Kepler-planet-project/readme.md

-# this project is based on the data from the kepler satellite launched bt Nasa
+# this project is based on the data from the kepler satellite launched by Nasa

 ## planets are sorted fro the data accoring to the following set of parameters given in the data file kepler-data.csv